n8n-io/n8n-docs/docs/langchain/index.md

 ### Chatbot widget

 n8n provides a chatbot widget that you can use as a frontend for AI-powered chat workflows.
-Refer to the [@n8n/chat npm page](https://www.npmjs.com/package/@n8n/chat){:target=_blank .external-link}.
+Refer to the [@n8n/chat npm page](https://www.npmjs.com/package/@n8n/chat){:target=_blank .external-link} for usage information.

+n8n provides code snippets for the chatbot, pre-populated with your settings:

+1. Add the Manual Chat Trigger to your workflow.
+1. Select **Chat**.
+1. Select **More info** in the help text:
+	> Add chat to external applications using the n8n chat package.
+More info